-Ivarsflaten received a B.A. from Columbia University (2002), and M.Phil (2002) and D.Phil (2006) from the University of Oxford.
-Before joining the University of Bergen, she was Postdoctorial Prize Research Fellow at Nuffield College, The University of Oxford.
+Ivarsflaten holds a B.A. from Columbia University (2000) and a D.Phil (2006) from the University of Oxford.
+Before joining the permanent faculty at the University of Bergen, she was Postdoctoral Prize Research Fellow at Nuffield College, The University of Oxford.

 At the University of Bergen, Ivarsflaten initiated the first university-based online platform for survey research and time-sharing in Norway, the Norwegian Citizen Panel.
 In 2015, she received funding from the Trond Mohn Foundation to establish the novel social science infrastructure, the Digital Social Science Core Facility (DIGSSCORE).
 Since the end of the project in 2020 (https://mohnfoundation.no/elisabeth-ivarsflaten-har-levert-sluttrapport-for-digsscore-hun-imponerer/), the University of Bergen has continued funding DIGSSCORE and support its development.